 It gets very busy at times and so I strongly recommend that you try to arrive as early as possible, make sure you are wearing comfortable shoes and clothing and that you take regular breaks throughout the day.
 This way you will not become too tired which can, as I find, spoil your enjoyment of the collections.

 There are three main eating places within the British museum.

 For light snacks there are two cafe spots in the great court area in the centre of the building.
 Here you can buy sandwiches and cakes as well as hot and cold drinks.

 For something a little more substantial there is the Gallery Cafe located on the ground floor.
 As well as cold snacks there is a selection of meals such as pasta dishes, soups and salads.

 For a real treat there is the Court restaurant situated above the reading room in the great court.
 Top quality food is served here so expect to pay top prices.
 I would also recommend booking in advance for a reservation to ensure you get a place.

-Every modern museum has a place for you to buy a memento of your visit and the British Museum London is no exception, in fact it has four separate shops to cater to everyone's needs.
+There is of course a place for you to buy a memento of your visit, in fact there are four separate shops to cater to everyone's needs.

 There is s book shop - buy books about ancient history, art history, archaeology and other books related to the collections.

 Family shop - As the names suggests this shop caters for the needs of its younger visitors, everything from games and puzzles to educational items.